mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 # What does ampersand (`&`) mean at the end of a shell script line?

-When you run your script, you can add `&` at the end of your command.
+When you run your script, you can add `&` at the end of your command line.

 This is known as "job control"" under unix.
 The `&` informs the shell to put the command in the background, so you can continue to use the shell and do not have to wait until the script is finished.
 If you forget it, you can stop the current running process with `Ctrl-Z` and continue it in the background with `bg` (or in the foreground with `fg`).